NetworkBlockDevice/nbd/doc/proto.md

   the different contexts need not have the same number of extents or cumulative extent length.

+  Servers SHOULD NOT send more than 2^20 extents in a single reply chunk; in other words, the size of `NBD_REPLY_TYPE_BLOCK_STATUS` should not be more than 4 + 8*2^20 (8,388,612 bytes), even if this requires that the server truncate the response in relation to the *length* requested by the client.

   Even if the client did not use the `NBD_CMD_FLAG_REQ_ONE` flag in its request, the server MAY return fewer descriptors in the reply than would be required to fully specify the whole range of requested